 - We have established processes in place for dealing with extenuating circumstances and as part of this we will be guided in our consideration by the advice given by awarding bodies.

-- Please ask your school/college/university to contact the Admissions Team E-Mail Link with information about the impact of the closure on your studies.
+- Please ask your university to contact our admissions team E-Mail Link with information about the impact of the closure on your studies.